FanghaoChen/homepage/research.md

 ## Working Papers:

+**Unveiling Emigration Dynamics: Evidence from a Transnational Genealogy in China**<br/>
+with Bin Xie, Yibo Zuo
+ <em> invited to present at </em>
+ Use of Genealogical Sources in Economic History @ LSE <br/>
+ Chinese Economic History from a Comparative Perspective @ Oxford <br/>

 **[Familiar Strangers: The Role of Diaspora Networks in Foreign Investment and Long-run Development](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4004159)** <br/>
 with Ruichi Xiong, Xiaobo Zhang